-'I am confident that Mike Aguilar will do an outstanding job in leading Panasonic's National Sales Group to further success in expanding sales with our national account customers,' said Andy Takani, president of Panasonic Consumer Electronics Company.
-'I am also very pleased that Steve Gold, who has always been a great team player, will be working closely with Mike in order to achieve a smooth transfer of responsibilities over the next month.'
+"I am confident that Mike Aguilar will do an outstanding job in leading Panasonic's National Sales Group to further success in expanding sales with our national account customers," said Andy Takani, president of Panasonic Consumer Electronics Co.
+"I am also very pleased that Steve Gold, who has always been a great team player, will be working closely with Mike in order to achieve a smooth transfer of responsibilities over the next month."

-Komiyama, a 36-year veteran of Sony currently serves as a corporate VP, in addition to being the president of Sony Corporation's Electronic Devices Marketing Group based in Tokyo.
-He has also served for many years in the U.S. in a variety of management positions, including the recent role as president of Sony Electronics' Information Technology Company, where he spearheaded the integration of Sony's VAIO PC sales, marketing, engineering and manufacturing operations.
+Komiyama, a 36-year veteran of Sony currently serves as a corporate VP, in addition to being the president of Sony Corp.'s Electronic Devices Marketing Group based in Tokyo.
+He has also served for many years in the United States in a variety of management positions, including the recent role as president of Sony Electronics' Information Technology Co., where he spearheaded the integration of Sony's VAIO PC sales, marketing, engineering and manufacturing operations.
 Subsequently, he was deputy president of Sony Electronics' Consumer Electronics Group until 2001.

-In Nishida's new role at corporate headquarters he will report directly to Kunitake Ando, the president and group COO of Sony Corporation.
-Nishida, who spent the last three years as president/COO of Sony Electronics, will also serve as deputy president of the Home Network Company and deputy president of the IT and Mobile Solutions Network Company.
+In Nishida's new role at corporate headquarters he will report directly to Kunitake Ando, the president and group COO of Sony Corp.
+Nishida, who spent the last three years as president/COO of Sony Electronics, will also serve as deputy president of the Home Network Co. and deputy president of the IT and Mobile Solutions Network Co.
 He is charged with developing global marketing strategies and customer-focused initiatives that will effectively be integrated throughout the Sony group.

 He will also head up Sony's worldwide Memory Stick business center, which aims to make this versatile flash media format a de facto global standard among hundreds of manufacturers for digital imaging, video and data sharing applications across various electronic devices.
 In addition, he will have international responsibility for Sony's marketing talent development strategy.

-In other company news, other Sony Corporation executives also received new responsibilities.
-Ken Kutaragi, CEO of Sony Computer Entertainment and a member of the corporate board, has been named executive deputy president of Sony Corporation, in addition to his other duties.
+Other Sony Corp. executives also received new responsibilities.
+Ken Kutaragi, CEO of Sony Computer Entertainment and a member of the corporate board, has been named executive deputy president of Sony Corp., in addition to his other duties.

-Sony Corporation's CEO Nobuyuki Idei has added the title of CEO of the Sony Group, which includes all of Sony's operations worldwide.
-Kunitake Ando, chief operating officer of Sony Corporation, adds the same title with the Sony Group.
+Sony Corp.'s CEO Nobuyuki Idei has added the title of CEO of the Sony Group.
+Ando adds the title COO with the Sony Group.